Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-If you advertise this page only to paid customers or private clients, you could expect to receive super-high conversions, potentially 80% or more.
+If you advertise this page only to paid customers or private clients, you’d expect to receive super-high conversions, potentially 80% or more.
 Just test it and see how it goes!

 #10.
 Newsletter Squeeze Page